wttw/aboutmyemail/faq.md

 to `https`).

-A `mailto:` URL allows a mail client to request unsubscription non-interactively, withouth the user needing to take any further action, by sending an email to the given address.
+A `mailto:` URL allows a mail client to request unsubscription non-interactively, without the user needing to take any further action, by sending an email to the given address.

 An `https:` URL allows a mail client to open a browser for